outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - structural concept definition routes
     - nothing (lack) structures, as opposed to randomness (lack of differentiating info among possibilities)
     - opposite vs. lack (of common attributes/values, connections, similarities, spaces)
+      - opposite requiring a potential for extreme values to occur in a structural possibility where difference can develop
     - thinking definition as 'applying structure to uncertainty'
     - reasonable (making sense) definition as 'fitting an existing structure, like a pattern, without invalidating contradictions'